 In most cases, investors treat your outsourcing activities as a signal that you lack the competency to execute the project by yourself.
 Such a deficit of knowledge and experience could discourage potential investors from giving money.
 Truth be told, 99% of investors think that having no in-house developers is a “deal breaker.”
 They want to fund a startup with a great idea/team, not an outsourcing provider.

-How do startups benefit from having an R&D office in Ukraine?
+How do startups benefit from having an R&D office in Eastern Europe?

-Why Ukraine?
-Offshoring research and development activities in Ukraine allows for saving money by opening access to reasonable overheads and talented software developers (with competitive wages).
+Why Eastern Europe?
+Offshoring research and development activities to this destination allows for saving money by opening access to reasonable overheads and talented software developers (with competitive wages).
 Many American VC funds recognize this scheme as an effective one.
-Meanwhile, companies like Grammarly, Snapchat, People.ai, and Tonic Health already take advantage of this Ukrainian model and attract new investments.
+Meanwhile, companies like Grammarly, Snapchat, People.ai, and Tonic Health already take advantage of this Eastern European model and attract new investments.